-14.51 It is recommended, subject to resources being available, that the Council and relevant stakeholders consider the following in relation to village and community halls and similar facilities.

-14.52 To support the Council's policies on health and well-being, it is recommended that the Council continues to support community access to village halls, community centres and similar facilities.
+- 14.54 It is recommended, subject to resources being available, that the Council and relevant stakeholders consider the following in relation to village and community halls and similar facilities. - 14.55 To support the Council's policies on health and well-being, it is recommended that the Council continues to support community access to village halls, community centres and similar facilities.

-14.53 It is recommended that existing village halls and community centres are protected and improved.
+14.56 It is recommended that existing village halls and community centres are protected and improved.

-- 14.54 It is recommended that proposals for all new facilities and enhancement of existing community facilities are confirmed as justified and sustainable by feasibility plans including business plans which demonstrate sustainability. - Replacement facilities are required at: Great Glen, Kibworth, Houghton on the Hill Market Harborough and Thurnby. - Improvements are required at: Ashby Magna, Billesdon, Broughton Astley, Bruntingthorpe, Burton Overy, Church Langton, Claybrooke Magna, Dunton Bassett, Fleckney, Gilmorton, Glooston, Great Glen, Gumley, Hallaton, Houghton on the Hill, Husbands Bosworth, Kibworth Beauchamp, Lutterworth, Market Harborough, Medbourne, Newton Harcourt, North Kilworth, Scraptoft, Shawell, Slawston, Smeeton Westerby, South Kilworth, Tugby and Keythorpe, Thurnby, Tur Langton, Willoughby Waterleys and Walton. - 14.55 It is recommended that a robust business plan is produced by Fleckney Parish Council for the proposed redevelopment of Fleckney Sports Centre which demonstrates how the facility will fit within the wider community facility network for the village, confirms the demand for each element of the proposed new facility, and the long term sustainability of the site.
+- 14.57 It is recommended that proposals for all new facilities and enhancement of existing community facilities are confirmed as justified and sustainable by feasibility plans including business plans which demonstrate sustainability. - Replacement facilities are required at: Great Glen, Kibworth, Houghton on the Hill Market Harborough and Thurnby. - Improvements are required at: Ashby Magna, Billesdon, Broughton Astley, Bruntingthorpe, Burton Overy, Church Langton, Claybrooke Magna, Dunton Bassett, Fleckney, Gilmorton, Glooston, Great Glen, Gumley, Hallaton, Houghton on the Hill, Husbands Bosworth, Kibworth Beauchamp, Lutterworth, Market Harborough, Medbourne, Newton Harcourt, North Kilworth, Scraptoft, Shawell,

+Slawston, Smeeton Westerby, South Kilworth, Tugby and Keythorpe, Thurnby, Tur Langton, Willoughby Waterleys and Walton.

+- 14.58 It is recommended that a robust business plan is produced by Fleckney Parish Council for the proposed redevelopment of Fleckney Sports Centre which demonstrates how the facility will fit within the wider community facility network for the village, confirms the demand for each element of the proposed new facility, and the long term sustainability of the site. - 14.59 It is recommended that, where justified, additional storage is provided in community centres and village halls to enable new and more diverse activities.
-14.56 It is recommended that the other delivery priorities should be:

-- New community centres delivered in accordance with the Local Plan polices at North West Market Harborough and Lutterworth SDAs. - Improvements/enhancements of the Scraptoft Village Hall and Scraptoft Community Hub to meet the needs of Scraptoft SDA. - 14.57 The existing planning standards are updated: - Quantity:

-- 300 sq m per 1,000 population (0.3 sq m per person) - Accessibility - o 800m walk in the towns and larger villages - 10-minute drive elsewhere - Quality - The quality and design of facilities should reflect current best practice from relevant agencies.
+- 14.60 It is recommended that the other delivery priorities should be: - New community centres delivered in accordance with the Local Plan polices at North West Market Harborough and Lutterworth SDAs. - Improvements/enhancements of the Scraptoft Village Hall and Scraptoft Community Hub to meet the needs of Scraptoft SDA. - Should it not prove possible to increase capacity at existing sites or as part of a new facility at the Scraptoft SDA, a new community building to be constructed to meet the needs of Scraptoft, Thurnby and Bushby - 14.61 The existing planning standards are updated: - Quantity: - 300 sq m per 1,000 population (0.3 sq m per person) - Accessibility - 800m walk in the towns and larger villages - 10-minute drive elsewhere - Quality - The quality and design of facilities should reflect current best practice from relevant agencies.
 New community centres should enable at least two separate groups to independently use the centres at the same time, without contact between the groups, e.g. for pre-school and for an adult social or activity group.